- FF21, Peninsula Allied Health Centre, Derriford Road, Plymouth, PL6 9BH

 Graduating in 1992, Joanne completed her MSc with distinction in Podiatric Biomechanics in 2002.
 She received a Doctorate from the Peninsula College of Medicine and Dentistry in 2008, having conducted a randomised control trial evaluating the effect of insoles used for ulcer prevention in diabetic neuropathic feet.

-Joanne is currently funded by a NIHR Clinical Trials Fellowship.
-Shehas extensive clinical experience as a Musculoskeletal Specialist Podiatrist workingwith the diabetic foot.
-Her current clinical focus is improving the patientexperience through the better delivery of insoles for diabetic foot protection.
+Joanne is a past NIHR Research Fellow.
+She has extensive clinical experience as a Musculoskeletal Specialist Podiatrist working with the diabetic foot.
+Her current clinical focus is improving the patient experience through the better delivery of insoles for diabetic foot protection.

 Podiatric Biomechanics Group

 Society of Podiatrists

 - Diabetic insole adherance